Whether you’re launching a new site, or planning to re-platform your existing digital branch, Unilog has nine ways sales staff can help

 - Encourage your reps to be online content creators and thought leaders

 Your competitive advantage as an organization is your staff’s depth of knowledge of the products you sell.
 Home Depot, Lowe’s, or Amazon Business can’t compete with your salespeople’s level of product expertise and experience.
-I highly suggest you leverage this differentiator by having your sales reps share their knowledge via your digital channel.
+We highly suggest you leverage this differentiator by having your sales reps share their knowledge via your digital channel.
 Encourage them to write content pieces around product solutions, news, and industry trends, or have them record short videos demonstrating a product’s applications or showcasing new product lines.
 Have your marketing team support sales in these efforts to ensure the content is relevant, professional, and engaging.

 Blog posts, white papers, social media posts, and videos are great ways to attract online visitors, inform buyers, and build deeper relationships with your customers.
 Don’t underestimate the tremendous potential impact your digital channel can have on your business; instead, take advantage of it!